The Andersen-Kashaev volume conjecture for FAMED geometric triangulations: Introduction

+Conjecture \ref{conj:vol:BAGPN} was proven in \cite{AK} by Andersen and Kashaev for the first two hyperbolic knots $4_1$ and $5_2$, and in \cite{AN} by Andersen and Nissen for the next one $6_1$.
+A proof for all twist knots was done in \cite{BAGPN} by Guéritaud, Piguet-Nakazawa and the first author; this gave the first author intuition that a pure combinatorial proof was attainable, which led us to introduce the FAMED condition in this paper.
+Results of \cite{BAGPN} were extended to an infinite family of knots in lens spaces by Piguet-Nakazawa in \cite{PN}, to the knot $7_3$ by Uemura \cite{U}, and to once-punctured torus bundles by Guéritaud and the first author in \cite{BAG} (this last project was started before the current paper and fruitful exchanges have been made between both projects).

-\end{enumerate} \end{conjecture} The Jones function is explicitly constructed for all hyperbolic twist knots in \cite{BAGPN}.
-Besides, due to the property of the quantum dilogarithm function (Proposition \ref{prop:quant:dilog}(3)), it is natural to consider the asymptotic of the invariant in the parameter $\B$ instead of $\hbar$.
+The Jones function is explicitly constructed for all hyperbolic twist knots in \cite{BAGPN}.
+Besides, due to the asymptotic properties of the quantum dilogarithm function (Proposition \ref{prop:quant:dilog} (3)), it is natural to consider the asymptotic of the invariant in the parameter $\B>0$ instead of $\hbar>0$ ($\B$ is defined such that $\hbar = \frac{1}{(\B+\B^{-1})^2}$).